Updated Saturday, September 23

 (Twitter: @IMAXSOFL; Facebook: MuseumOfDiscoveryAndScience)

-Closed at 5:00 p.m. on Thursday, September 7, and will re-open as soon as safe conditions allow.
+Closed at 5:00 p.m. on Thursday, September 7.
 “We only had minor damage, but without power reopening remains unknown!” writes Kim Cavendish, the museum’s president and CEO.
 Power restored, MODS reopened on Thursday, September 14, with exhibit admission price reduced to $5 through Sunday, September 17, so visitors can enjoy two floors of interactive exhibits in the comfort of an air conditioned building.
 The Kids, Love and Family Expo originally scheduled for Saturday, September 16, will be rescheduled.

 IMAG History & Science Center